8legged/8legged.github.io/_posts/2015-05-20-jekyll-and-github-pages.md

 ---
 layout: post
 title: "My Static Site: GitHub Pages and Jekyll"
+tags:
+- Jekyll
+- GitHub
+published: true
 ---
 The data for my blog is automatically transformed by Jekyll into a static site whenever I push its repository to GitHub.

 # Installing Jekyl